chtzuehlke/thorntail-automation/README.md

-# thorntail-automation with CloudFormation
+# thorntail-automation with CloudFormation (alpha version)

+## Intro

+Quick way to start a new thorntail-based and AWS Fargate-backed project?

+This step by step guide shows you how to create the following in approx. 15':
+- New

-FIXMEs
+## FIXMEs

-- hard-coded subnet ids in fargate-ci-cd.yaml
-- hard-coded security group id in fargate-ci-cd.yaml
-- update Route53 managed CNAME after re-deploy (avoid expensive ALB)
+- Update Route53 managed CNAME after re-deploy (avoid expensive ALB)

-Pre-conditions
+## Pre-conditions

-- bash (tested with Terminal.app)
+- Linux-like environment: Bash, curl, git, sed, ...
-- AWS CLI installed configured (IAM user with admin permissions)
+- AWS CLI installed and configured (IAM user with ~admin permissions)
 - Setup Steps for SSH Connections to AWS CodeCommit Repositories: https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html?icmpid=docs_acc_console_connect_np

+## Step by step

 Create new CodeCommit git repository